Information received throughout the analysis is recorded in a report.

 To open report

-•If you keep the analysis page open, the report opens automatically after the analysis. •If you had left the page before the analysis was completed, select the file you were analyzing in the History section on the main page.
-Report structure
+If you had left the page before the analysis was completed, select the file you were analyzing in the History section on the main page.

 Figure 15.
 Report structure